Pungyeon/custom-tags-article/README.md

 }
 ```

 Simply, the `typ` field of type `*rtype` is Go's "common" internal library type.
 It is essentially just metadata for that particular value: name, size, equality function, hash and garbage collection data.
-The `ptr unsafe.Pointer` is a raw pointer to the actual data of the value and `flag` is additional metadata: whether the value is read-only, if it is addressable etc. I'm not going deeper into this rabbit hole, but if are curious as to how the Go runtime works, I can highly recommend jumping in.
+The `ptr unsafe.Pointer` is a raw pointer to the actual data of the value and `flag` is additional metadata: whether the value is read-only, if it is addressable etc. I'm not going deeper into this rabbit hole, but if are curious, I can highly recommend jumping right in!
+It's a lot of fun.

 > NOTE : Thoroughly recommend this article series: https://cmc.gitbook.io/go-internals/

-Either way, the `reflect.Value` type allows us to have a peak at some of the metadata of the given value.
+Either way, the `reflect.Value` type allows us to have a peak at the metadata of the given value.
 For example, using the method `reflect.Value::Kind` we can retrieve the underlying type (int, array, slice, struct etc.).
 Using this kind value, we can check whether the given value is of type `reflect.Struct`.
 We do this, as we are not interested in anything else; After all, we are trying to retrieve struct tags, and they only reside on structs.

 Should we have been lucky enough to receive a struct kind, we will now retrieve the type information of this struct.
 As an example, if we had received a `Person` type, we would be retrieving the `reflect.Type` metadata for a `Person`.
 With this type information we can now iterate over the fields by calling the `reflect.Type::NumField` method, which will return the number of fields for that type.
 Thereafter, we can retrieve the metadata for each field using the method `reflect.Value::Field`, specifying the field index with our iterator `i`.